majidbigdeli/MBT/README.md

-MBT - TCP Server/Client Communication and RMI Framework
+MBT - TCP Server/Client and Remote Method Invocation Framework
 ======================================================================

 ### What is MBT?